 - Reduced duplication of a program results in improved reaction time.

 - It is pretty challenging to maintain consistency.

 - Problem with the security and integrity of user programs and data.

 6. Multiprocessing Operating System

-Because of multiple CPUs, this kind of operating system does not follow the switching method.
+Because of multiple CPUs, this OS type does not follow the switching method.
 Instead, it performs parallel execution.
-We use this kind of operating system when we have many jobs to perform and the single CPU switching takes much more time to execute all the processes.
-These days all the systems use this type of operating system, such as octa-core processors and dual-core processors.
+We use this operating system when we have many jobs to perform, as the single CPU switching takes much more time to execute all the processes.
+As multiple tasks execute simultaneously on multiple processors, the overall time required to complete tasks is reduced, resulting in the system's performance.